Can I sue for lost wages following a personal injury? Absolutely, and you’re likely owed even more than that.

 - Punitive damages are, as the name suggests, meant to punish the defendant for their (often gross) negligence in order to drive home the message.
 While seldom awarded, punitive damages can often drastically increase the value of your claim while also hitting the bad actor(s) where it hurts; their pocketbook.

-While the insurance company will never offer the victim a settlement check anywhere close to the true value of their personal injury claim, law firms like ours exist to handle these types of claims on a no-win no-fee basis.
-Not only will having an attorney on your side help maximize your monetary award, they will handle all communication with the insurance company and help get you the medical care you need.
+The insurance company will never offer the victim a settlement check anywhere close to the true value of their personal injury claim, and they will always downplay the value of your lost wages.
+The good news is that law firms like ours exist to handle these types of claims on a no-win no-fee basis.
+Not only will having an attorney on your side help maximize your monetary award, but a lawyer can also get you in to see a doctor at no cost and will handle all communication with the insurance company.

 Quantifying Your Total Damages